 Sabaidee, I’m David from New Zealand (a kiwi) who’s passionate about supporting people in Laos (a beautiful, small, poor, landlocked country in South East Asia).
-The purpose of this blog is to write about life in Laos, provide updates on projects and allow people to provide support, with a focus on my home country of New Zealand.
+The purpose of this blog is to write about life in Laos and provide updates on projects.
+I first came to Laos in 2011 and have returned regularly since 2013.

 What I do

-I share my skills and train Lao locals, develop learning resources and setup computer infrastructure, so Lao teachers can teach youth.
-Students go on to get better jobs to support their families and the inspiration they gain encourages new students to learn and improve their lives too. ..and the cycle continues.
+I share my skills and train Lao locals, develop ICT learning resources and setup computer infrastructure, so Lao teachers can teach Lao youth.
+Students then go on to get better jobs to support their families and the inspiration they gain encourages new students to learn and improve their lives too… so a cycle is born.

 I help by